 The Green River Project is Utah's newest project and was adopted in 2010 with a goal of controlling 6,540 tons of salt annually.
-Through 2019, about 50 percent of the salt control goal has been realized.
-One new contract was developed in 2019 to control 185 tons annually on 57 acres.
+Through 2020, about 50% of the salt control goal has been realized.
+No new contracts were developed in 2020.